MostlyArmless/ghost-js/README.md

 To run this in development mode, just `npm run dev` and then run the VS Code debugger with `F5`.
 Make sure you `npm start` the [`ghost-word-server`](https://github.com/MostlyArmless/ghost-word-server) first though.

 Maybe I should add a PossibleWords property to GhostGame that contains a list of all possible words that could be constructed from the current string, and which updates every turn.
 This would be a good debugging tool, regardless.
 When there's lots of matches, it should display a sample 9 words: the 3 shortest words, 3 longest words, and 3 words from the middle of the list.
 Need to sort the list of candidate words by length and grab the first 3, last 3, and 3 from the middle with an even/odd length if statement.

+### Running Mocha Tests
+The Mocha tests are invoked with the Mocha Test Explorer VS Code extension.
+React wants the tsconfig option `compilerOptions.module` to be set to `esnext`, which it will do every time you run `npm run dev`.
+However, if you want to run the mocha tests, you must set that option to `commonjs`.
+You can do this automatically by running `npm run mocha-setup` which will modify the `tsconfig.json` file directly, then you can use the Mocha Test Explorer extension to run the tests.
+Note that you should stop the debugger and kill the React dev server before doing this.